Shemplo/Middle-Earth-RMG/README.md

 ![Template schema](template.png)

-There are 2 players zones (1-red and 2-blue) that are full of different resources and monster buildings of 5, 6 and 7 levels, but there are not artifacts (only in black towers which are not more than 3).
+* **Player zones (1-red, 2-blue)**.
+These zones are full of resources, mines, sawmills, just mills and monster buildings of 3 (x4), 4 (x2) and 5 (x2) levels.
+Seldom you can find hero improvement objects x3 for each kind of characteristics, and one library.
-Each player zone is connected to the corresponding treasure zone (5 for red and 6 for blue).
-Treasure zones full of artifacts and boxes but they are covered with a sand which makes difficult to explore them.
+* **Player treasure zones (5-red, 6-blue)**.
+These zones are full of artifacts and boxes of the highest value.
+Also there are 2 towns (1 of them guaranteed that it has the same type as user home castle).
+This zone is always covered with sand to make exploration more difficult.
+In this zone there is not monster buildings at all.
-Also there are no any monsters buildings at all.
-In between treasure zones there are two possible ways: explicit by road through the one more zone of tower (3), and implicit through portals to desert zone (7).
+* **Battlefield zone (3)**.
+This zone is planned as classical battlefield.
+There is almost nothing that can distract you from battle with your opponent.
+One thing that can really impact is that in this zone hidden 5 relic artifacts and some black towers.
+Everything else is just a tower castle snow and some stone-like resources.
+And monsters (to boost your skeletons)!
-Main idea of tower zone (3) is a battlefield where is almost nothing useful except tower in the middle.
+* **Hidden treasure zone (7)**.
+If you think that home treasures is all that you can find on this map then you are wrong.
+There is one more neutral treasure zone full of artifacts and some useful buildings (may be).
+You can get to it from zones 5 and 6 through the portals in some edge of your home treasure zone.
-Main idea of desert zone (7) is a hidden attack avoiding classic battlefield.
-Also in desert zone you can get extra boost for hero characteristics and skills.
-There is one more canyon zone (4).
-It's well protected but it's the shortest path between players.
-If you think that you are powerful you can reach you opponent through this path.
+* **Terra incognita (4)**.
+Nobody knows what can be there.
+But they tell that it's the shortest path between players and there is one stronghold castle.
+Might be that there is something else but it's not exact.

 Example of generated map using this template is following: